Why Curb Appeal Matters

 7. Keeping Your Options Open

-The flip side is when, due to financial pressures or other factors such as an unexpected divorce, you may be suddenly forced to put your home on the market.
+The flip side is when, due to financial pressures or factors such as an unexpected divorce, you may be suddenly forced to put your home on the market.
 Chances are that you will be in no kind of psychological or financial shape to make improvements to your house’s curb appeal under such difficult circumstances.
 If your home and garden are already well maintained, you’ll have one less worry to deal with.

 Laura Firszt writes for Networx.com.